National HIV Prevention Capacity Building Resources

 National HIV/AIDS Strategy (NHAS)

-One of the President’s top HIV/AIDS policy priorities is the development and implementation of a National HIV/AIDS Strategy (NHAS).
+One of President Obama’s top HIV/AIDS policy priorities was the development and implementation of a National HIV/AIDS Strategy (NHAS).
 There are three primary goals for the NHAS:

 - Reducing HIV incidence